phildionne/flinks/README.md

 })
 ```

 Configure `raw` to get the raw, non-transformed API response.
+Default to `false`.

 ```ruby
 flinks = Flinks.new({